rust-lang/book/src/ch14-03-cargo-workspaces.md

 If you publish the crates in the workspace to [crates.io](https://crates.io/), each crate in the workspace will need to be published separately.
 Like `cargo test`, we can publish a particular crate in our workspace by using the `-p` flag and specifying the name of the crate we want to publish.

 For additional practice, add an `add_two` crate to this workspace in a similar way as the `add_one` crate!

 As your project grows, consider using a workspace: it’s easier to understand smaller, individual components than one big blob of code.
-Furthermore, keeping the crates in a workspace can make coordination between them easier if they are often changed at the same time.
+Furthermore, keeping the crates in a workspace can make coordination between crates easier if they are often changed at the same time.